FAQ | Kuwanoki RA and Japanese Residents of International Student Shared House

 No, it is not required, but we recommend that you purchase your own insurance in case you damage the equipment in your room.

-The move-out date for International Student Shared House is March 15 of the following year.
-The move-out date for Kuwanoki RA is either September 15 of the same year or March 21 of the following year.
+The move out date for International Student Shared House is March 15 of the following year.
+The move out date for Kuwanoki RA is September 15 or March 24 or 25 of the following year (up to the date of the student’s enrollment).
 After you leave the dormitory, we will need to clean the room for the next resident, so you will not be able to stay beyond these dates.

 It can be extended every 6 months for Kuwanoki RAs after reviewing your status of activities.
 It cannot be extended for International Student Shared House residents, but it is possible to apply again.
 Once you have been accepted, you will be charged the admission fee (30,000 yen) again.